Skip to main content

 To make an initial enquiry about social investment please complete an initial enquiry form.
 This form will require about 10-15 minutes to complete.

 The social investment team will review your initial enquiry form and aim to respond by email within a month.
-However, as a small team it may not always be able to respond this quickly when applicant numbers are high.
+However, as a small team we may not always be able to respond quickly when applicant numbers are high.

 Make initial enquiry